Marc Nelson (singer)

 Marc Nelson (born January 23, 1971) is an American singer and songwriter.

 He was an original member of Boyz II Men while still attending the Philadelphia High School for the Creative and Performing Arts.
 However, a management agreement forced Nelson to leave the group to pursue a solo career before the group released their debut album, Cooleyhighharmony.

+His mother, Phyllis Nelson, was also a singer.

 Boyz II Men

 After hearing New Edition's song "Boys to Men" on the radio, the group changed their name to Boyz II Men.
 In 1989, the group met Michael Bivins and began making arrangements to sign the group to a major label and begin recording.
 In the interim, the group encountered delays in recording their album.
 Prior to being discovered by Bivins, the members had all previously signed a management deal with a local company in Philadelphia.
 Marc Nelson, who was 18 years old at the time, faced difficulty breaking the contract with this company due to his age.
 The other members were all minors.
-Once everything was settled with Boyz II Men and Motown, Nelson still couldn’t be released from his previous management, forcing him to make a choice to pursue a solo career instead of continuing with the group.
+Once everything was settled with Boyz II Men and Motown, Nelson still couldn't be released from his previous management, forcing him to make a choice to pursue a solo career instead of continuing with the group.
 His solo album, I Want You, was released only a few months after Cooleyhighharmony in September 1991.